Looking for fun outdoor activities in Chicago? Below are the best outdoor things to do in Chicago.

 Chicago Botanic Garden (in suburban Glencoe about 24 miles north of downtown) is one of the world’s great living museums and conservation science centers with 27 gardens and four natural areas, situated on 385 acres on and around nine islands, with six miles of lake shoreline.

-Their website has a list of suggested garden walks including seasonal walks which maximize nature viewing opportunities.
+Their website has a list of suggested seasonal garden walks which maximize nature viewing opportunities.

 As you can see there are many ourdoors things to do in and near Chicago.

 Planning a trip to Chicago?
 Check out my Chicago guides and itineraries:

 - Weekend in Chicago: 3 Day Itinerary (According to a Local)

 - The Perfect Itinerary for One Day in Chicago